LLNL/zfp/docs/source/installation.rst

 Installation
 ============

-|zfp| consists of four distinct parts: a compression library written in C,
+|zfp| consists of three distinct parts: a compression library written in C,
-a set of C++ header files that implement compressed arrays, corresponding C wrappers for compressed arrays, and a set of C and C++ examples.
+a set of C++ header files that implement compressed arrays and corresponding C wrappers, and a set of C and C++ examples.
 The main compression codec is written in C and should conform to both the ISO C89 and C99 standards.
 The C++ array classes are implemented entirely in header files and can be included as is, but since they call the compression library, applications must link with |libzfp|.

 On Linux, macOS, and MinGW, |zfp| is easiest compiled using gcc and gmake.
 `CMake <https://cmake.org>`_ support is also available, e.g., for Windows